 Shipping Your Household Goods

 Time to purge and organize!
-Know your household goods weight allowance.
+Know your household goods (HHG) weight allowance.
 Also consider what the voltage requirements will be for appliances where you’ll be stationed, and if you’ll need to purchase certain items after you arrive in country and what you might leave behind (this is a great question to ask your overseas sponsor).
-You may choose to put some belongings in storage before the move.
-Overseas housing tends to run smaller, so now is a good time to get rid of extras and have a garage sale for items you don’t wish to move across the world.
+You may choose to put some belongings in storage before the move— for instance, large appliances.
+Overseas housing tends to run smaller, so now is a good time to streamline your belongings and donate, throw away, and have a garage sale for items you don’t wish to move across the world.

 "Unaccompanied" or express baggage shipments are the smaller shipments of household goods that are expedited and should arrive in country more quickly than the main HHG shipment.
 Items for this shipment could include bedding, towels, a few pots and pans, and anything else you’ll need immediately.
-Keep in mind that many overseas locations maintain "loan lockers" for families to borrow household basics as well, so check with your sponsor.
-I also usually end up shipping a box or two of things to my new temporary address that I couldn’t fit in my luggage right before leaving the country.
+Keep in mind that many overseas locations maintain "loan lockers" for families to borrow household basics, along with loaner furniture, so check with your sponsor for details.
+I also usually ended up shipping a box or two of things to my new temporary address that I couldn’t fit in my luggage right before leaving the country.
 Keep in mind that your HHG will take weeks or even months to arrive, so be prepared for a wait!

-1) You won’t really know until you get there how long a wait you’ll have to get into housing or how long your household goods will take to get to you.
+1) You won’t really know until you arrive at your new assignment how long a wait you’ll have to get into housing or how long your household goods will take to get to you.
 It’s a safe bet to plan for months without your things.

-2) Because of that, you may end up seeing a couple of seasons in temporary housing.
-Don’t forget to pack layers, extra shoes, your swimwear, and some reading material!
+2) You may end up seeing a couple of seasons in temporary housing or without your HHG.
+Pack layers, extra shoes, your swimwear, and some fun items, too.

 More tips for moving with pets: